folk school blog

 Can I visit the campus even if you're not having classes?

 All of our facilities are currently closed to the public, but you are welcome to walk the nature trails on campus.
-We ask that you wear a mask, when coming within six feet of other visitors and staff.
+We ask that you wear a mask if you are within six feet of other visitors and staff.
 Current North Carolina guidelines require wearing a mask in public places.

 Is the Craft Shop open?

-We're working on re-opening the Craft Shop this summer.
-We'll announce a date on our website and Facebook page.
+We're working on re-opening the Craft Shop this summer, and will announce the date on our website and Facebook page.